MajestysFiend/myFlix-API/README.md

 ## Credits

-Big shout-out to [Career Foundry](https://careerfoundry.com/) for teaching me the technologies I needed to make this happen!
+Big shout-out to my mentor, tutor, and the [Career Foundry](https://careerfoundry.com/) curriculum for teaching me the technologies I needed to make this happen!